josenikhid97/autocatnet/README.md

-# Software for inferring autocatalytic networks as envisioned by Stuart Kaufmann.
+# Software for modeling the structure and evolution of autocatalytic networks

 Some of the algorithms that we have implemented are defined in Hordijk and Steel.